Mostly Exploration-Free Algorithms for Contextual Bandits: Introduction

-Our approach is also related to recent literature on designing conservative bandit algorithms \cite{wu206conservative,kazerouni2016conservative} that operate within a safety margin (their loss stays below a certain threshold that is determined by a baseline policy).
-As a result, similar to us, these papers propose algorithms that control the amount of exploration in order to satisfy the safety constraint. \cite{wu206conservative} studies the case of multi-armed bandits where the baseline policy is a fixed arm while \cite{kazerouni2016conservative} studies the more general case of contextual linear bandits.
+\paragraph{Conservative Bandits.} Our approach is also related to recent literature on designing conservative bandit algorithms \citep{wu206conservative,kazerouni2016conservative} that operate within a safety margin, i.e., the regret is constrained to stay below a certain threshold that is determined by a baseline policy.
+This literature proposes algorithms that restrict the amount of exploration (similar to the present work) in order to satisfy a safety constraint. \cite{wu206conservative} studies the classical multi-armed bandit, and \cite{kazerouni2016conservative} generalizes these results to the contextual linear bandit.